Best Toys & Techniques for Targeting Language in Toddlers with Speech Delay

-To help you with your Christmas shopping, I’m re-publishing a list of toys I LOVE and use in my practice as a speech-language pathologist with babies and toddlers.
+I’m re-publishing a list of toys I LOVE and use in my practice as a speech-language pathologist with babies and toddlers during speech therapy.

 Before you run out and buy toys listed below, remember that no toy can substitute for an engaged, nurturing, responsive, and FUN adult as a play partner for a language delayed toddler!

 I have picked from this list of toys everyday and have great luck with them in eliciting sounds, words, signs, and social interaction.
 Probably the main reason they’re successful is because I am PLAYING (not observing) WITH the toddler.
 Don’t neglect that as a common denominator when you’re deciding what makes a good toy for your child!

-You’ll find a list of categories with recommended toys, a general description for how I use the toy, and also a suggested list of early words to teach.
+You’ll find a list of categories with the best toys for speech therapy, a general description for how I use the toy, and also a suggested list of early words to teach.

 The following are the toys and games I use during movement parts of the session to get a kid going at the beginning when he’s not attending to me OR when I feel like I am “losing” him, especially between sit-down activities.
 I believe that ALL of us need to move, especially when we’re learning something brand new like talking, so that we stay regulated, focused, and on alert.
 A lethargic, inattentive, BORED child is not in an optimal state for interacting or communicating.
 GET UP AND MOVE!